MS Mechanical Engineering

 MS in Mechanical Engineering

-The MS in Mechanical Engineering (MSME) is a research-oriented degree program that is administered by the Department of Engineering in the College of Engineering and Technology.
+The MS in Mechanical Engineering (MSME) is a comprehensive degree program that is administered by the Department of Engineering in the College of Engineering and Technology.
+The program has two topical focus areas:

-- Advanced energy systems: research includes sustainable and efficient energy systems, wind-energy, ocean wave energy generation and storage, energy harvesting, and energy transport and conversion processes, and
+• Advanced energy systems: Research includes sustainable and efficient energy systems, wind-energy, ocean wave energy generation and storage, energy harvesting, and energy transport and conversion processes, and

-- Mechanics of biomaterials: research includes mechanical behavior of structural tissues, cellular materials, metals for medical implants and biological tissues.
+• Mechanics of biomaterials: Research includes mechanical behavior of structural tissues, cellular materials, metals for medical implants and biological tissues.

 Program

-Required Courses
+Core Courses

 Application